 How to apply

-Applications must be submitted through the LaunchVic online application system.
+Applications must be submitted through the LaunchVic online application system by 5pm 28th February 2019.
 Applicants need to provide information on their organisation, the proposed EIR and their program, and address eligibility and the key assessment criteria questions supplied in the online application form.
 Applicants will need to read and submit the declaration at the end of the application.

 Applicants can preview the application form via the online system before starting a submission.
 Applications can be started, amended and saved before submitting.
 Click on the link here to get started.